WPChef/widget-logic/readme.txt

 == Changelog ==

-= 5.9.1 =
+= 5.10.2 =

+* The plugin's security has been improved, big thanks to [Paul Dannewitz](https://dannewitz.ninja/) for his excellent security audit!
-The widget_content filter option has been removed from the settings block, but kept in the code for backward compatibility.
-The plan is to remove this filter completely if possible and make the plugin simpler (let us know what you think).
+* The widget_content filter option has been removed from the settings block, but kept in the code for backward compatibility.
+The plan is to remove it completely and make the plugin simpler (let us know what you think).
+* Code cleanup.

 = 5.9.0 =